Rick LeLacheur

-Rick LeLacheur (born 25 August 1948) is a Canadian football executive and former ice hockey player who is the president and chief executive officer (CEO) for the Edmonton Elks of the Canadian Football League (CFL).
+Rick LeLacheur (born 25 August 1948) is a Canadian football executive and former ice hockey player who is the former president and chief executive officer (CEO) for the Edmonton Elks and BC Lions of the Canadian Football League (CFL).

 Early life and hockey career

 An Edmonton native, LeLacheur was born on 25 August 1948.
 Playing at the right wing position, he was on the roster for the Edmonton Western Movers of the Alberta Junior Hockey League (AJHL) for the 1966–67 season.
 LeLacheur then played two seasons for the Edmonton Oil Kings of the Western Canada Junior Hockey League (WCJHL), later renamed the Western Canada Hockey League (WCHL).
 He was the captain for the Oil Kings.
 LeLacheur's final season playing ice hockey was for the Edmonton Monarchs of the Alberta Senior Hockey League (ASHL) in 1969–70.